AARNet/Globus-Community/globus-community-au/era24_workshop/README.md

 We need to have the following:
 - A data directory to contain the data published in the collection.
 This directory can be anywhere on your Posix filesystem that is permitted by the Storage Gateway.
 - The UUID of the Posix storage gateway.
-This can be found using the “globus-connect-server storage-gateway list” command
+This can be found using the "globus-connect-server storage-gateway list" command
 - A sensible display name for the collection

-Let's make a data directory called “globus_collection” under the new local user's home directory, and a subdirectory under that called "RWTEST" which we will use later.
-We will create the directories as the globus user in order to have appropriate permissions on them.
+Let's make a data directory called "globus_collection" under the new local user's home directory, and a subdirectory under that called "RWTEST" which we will use later.
+We will create the directories as the globus user in order to have appropriate read-write permissions on them.
 ```
 sudo su - <your Globus username>
 mkdir -p globus_collection/RWTEST
 logout
 ```

-We can now create a private Mapped Collection as follows.
+We can now create a public Mapped Collection as follows.
 Public means that we will be able to see it in the Globus web application.
 ```
 globus-connect-server collection create \
     <storage gateway UUID> \